Harrison Bader Player Props: Yankees vs. Cubs

 Harrison Bader At The Plate

-- Bader is hitting .264 with five doubles, two triples, seven home runs and five walks.
+- Bader is batting .259 with five doubles, two triples, seven home runs and five walks.

+- Bader has picked up a hit in 25 of 40 games this year, with multiple hits nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.